zed-industries/zed/crates/assistant_tooling/README.md

-# Tooling
+# Assistant Tooling

-Bringing OpenAI compatible tool calling to Rust.
+Bringing OpenAI compatible tool calling to GPUI.

-- Structured Extraction
-- Validation and Healing
-- Execution
+This unlocks:

+- **Structured Extraction** of model responses
+- **Validation** of model inputs
+- **Execution** of chosen toolsn

 ## Overview

 Language Models can produce structured outputs that are perfect for calling functions.
 The most famous of these is OpenAI's tool calling.
-When you call out to make a chat completion you can pass a list of tools available to the model.
+When make a chat completion you can pass a list of tools available to the model.
 The model will choose `0..n` tools to help them complete a user's task.
+It's up to _you_ to create the tools that the model can call.

 > **User**: "Hey I need help with implementing a collapsible panel in GPUI"
 >